To remove the stinky smell from cooking fish, add a piece of lemon/lime or few drops of lemon to water and rinse off.

 I did want to point out that catfish is one of my favorites but you MUST remove the dark centerline of ANY fish BEFORE cooking to ensure the least fishy flavor.
 Just cut a shallow line to make a 'V' under the centerline and lift it out.
 Also if you cut off the stomach area the fish will be more mild flavored.
 Most restaurants don't cut these off and that is why sometimes the fish tastes way too "fishy".
 The stores also sell catfish nuggets which are mostly made up of the stomach areas darker oilier meat.

 I agree with the other posters about Talapia.
 There are some awesome fish marinades out there.
 You can also slather both sides with mustard...yes, mustard and a little Thyme like I saw Paula Dean do with Catfish and let it sit overnight.
 She battered hers and deep fried it.
 I love Cod just cooked in butter and lemon pepper seasoning.
+You can also get Tuna Kabobs.

 Yes!
 Tilapia!
 My husband has never liked fish, but I recently started buying frozen tilapia filets.
 I either wrap them in foil & bake them with Chef Prudhomme's Salmon seasoning or I use olive oil & Chef Prudhommes salmon seasoning in the frying pan.
-Hubby actually looks forward to a fish night once a week now.

 Tilapia is great, also if you have a Costco, the Talapia Loins or Mahi-Mahi is very good.
 I live on the coast, and still buy it frozen.
 Look for a Baja Taco recipe in Cooking Light, or myrecipes.com for a great fish taco or four!